 Description

-This raspberry blueberry chia seed pudding is SO easy to make, super healthy, and festive!
-It requires only a few simple ingredients like chia seeds, plant based milk, raspberries, blueberries, maple syrup, and vanilla extract.
-A vegan and paleo friendly snack, breakfast, or dessert that is so tasty, and make ahead friendly!
+This chia seed pudding with fresh berries is SO easy to make, plant based, and festive too!
+It requires only a few simple ingredients like chia seeds, dairy free milk, raspberries, blueberries, maple syrup, and vanilla extract to make.
+Prep time is just 10-15 minutes and it makes a delicious light snack or breakfast.

 Ingredients